GillLart/CS1534Assesment4/README.md

   personal and professional interests, projects, and general details.
-  And it remains responsive and eye catching throughout due to its use of vw (making elements relevant to the width of the viewport)and its cohesive colour scheme and interesting images
+  And it remains responsive and eye catching throughout due to its use of vw (making elements relevant to the width of the viewport)and its cohesive colour scheme and interesting images.
+If i were to do this again a main change I would make is to include a login/ sign up feature for users to use the chat feature.

   Sources:
-  chat application by Traversy media- https://www.youtube.com/watch?v=jD7FnbI76Hg
+  chat application by Traversy media- https://www.youtube.com/watch?v=jD7FnbI76Hg chat application by Sabe- https://sabe.io/tutorials/how-to-build-real-time-chat-app-node-express-socket-io